 - We see because light from the outside world enters our eye and stimulates the retina.

-- We see clearly when our eyes focus said light onto the retina.
+- We see clearly when our eyes focus said light directly onto the retina.

 - The eye has 2 parts that focus light: the cornea, and the crystalline lens.
 Astigmatism is mostly due to the cornea, so we will forget about the crystalline lens for now.